-Note 11: This project is part of the funding application to the Future High Streets Fund and seeks to redevelop and improve the area around the Greenmarket and Market Square in Carlisle City Centre.
+Note 11: This project is part of the funding application to the Future High Streets Fund (FHSF) and seeks to redevelop and improve the area around the Greenmarket and Market Square in Carlisle City Centre.
 The project is part funded through the FHSF grant, with a funding requirement from the Council of £390,000.
+The MHCLG has announced an "in principle" funding offer for FHSF and officers are assessing the impact on the original proposed schemes and any budgetary allocations.